RlVlZ/MicroCorruptionWriteUps/0x0A_Johannesburg.md

 ![Imgur](https://imgur.com/SG5jBlL.gif)

-And now let's sopy-past this as an hexadecimal input aaaand... succes !
+And now let's copy-past this as an hexadecimal input aaaand... succes !

 Easier than the previous level if you ask me.